CBD AND INFLAMMATION, HOW DOES IT WORK?

 To simplify, let’s go back to our imaginary car.
 If you damage your car, a mechanic fixes it.
 If we damage our body, our immune system comes to our aid to ‘fix it’, eliminating and potential infection.
 Low-level inflammation can also be referred to as “suboptimal health”.
 You are not at your best when your body is putting a good deal of its energy into fighting an infection.

 Typically, inflammation is treated with anti-inflammatory medications, including both non-steroidal anti-inflammatory drugs (NSAID) and steroidal medications.
-Like all medications these have risks and side effects, which can sometimes be severe and life-altering.
-However, some people choose to take a more preventative approach to treating inflammation, such as choosing to adhere to an anti-inflammatory diet, and taking anti-inflammatory supplements, so could CBD be beneficial in the natural treatment of inflammation and autoimmune conditions?
+Like all medications, these have risks and side effects, which can sometimes be severe and life-altering.
+However, some people choose to take a more preventative approach to treat inflammation, such as choosing to adhere to an anti-inflammatory diet, and taking anti-inflammatory supplements, so could CBD be beneficial in the natural treatment of inflammation and autoimmune conditions?

 CBD AND INFLAMMATION

 And the answer the evidence points to is yes.
-One study stated “CBD is known to be an anti-inflammatory and it is likely one of the safest medicines to provide such an effect” (Verbora, 2020).
+One study stated, “CBD is known to be an anti-inflammatory and it is likely one of the safest medicines to provide such an effect” (Verbora, 2020).
 There have also been several studies in cell cultures, rodents, and humans that support the idea that CBD is an effective anti-inflammatory and that it supports immune health.
 Every day there is more scientific research data published, showing how CBD works and what are the best applications for CBD in different specific types of inflammation.

 From all the published data and research we know that cannabinoids are potent anti-inflammatory agents and that they exert their effects through the induction of apoptosis (which is a ’programmed cell death’, in which the body can induce changes in a cell which in turn causes that cells ‘death.’) as well as inhibition of cell proliferation, suppression of cytokine production and induction to T-regulatory cells.